Bonnethead Shark Facts

 Bonnethead Shark Distribution, Habitat, and Ecology

-The intriguing Bonnethead Shark inhabits a relatively small portion of the oceans of the world.
-Not only that, but its range also happens to be highly specialized.
-That’s because, throughout its range, it only appears in a comparatively narrow strip along the shoreline.
+The incredible Bonnethead Shark inhabits a relatively small portion of the marine regions of the world.
+Not only that, but its range also happens to be highly specialized in nature.
+That’s because, throughout its entire range, it only appears in a comparatively narrow strip along the shoreline.

 More precisely, it primarily appears along the east and west coasts of the United States, in North America.
 To the east, however, individuals live as far south as the Gulf of Mexico and Brazil, in South America.
-The northern part of its range reaches as far as New England.
+The northern part of its zone of habitation reaches as far as New England.

-In the west, meanwhile, a few populations appear as far south as the waters near the country of Ecuador.
+In the west, meanwhile, a few reported populations appear as far south as the waters near the country of Ecuador, in South America.
 To the north, in the Pacific Ocean, though, this shark makes appearances as far up the coast as southern California.
 Groupings further appear sporadically.

-This species also migrates with the seasons in both parts of its range.
+This species also migrates comparatively long distances with the seasons in both parts of its range.
 As a result of this, individuals generally move southward as the water temperature changes.
-This shark typically prefers to inhabit regions with water temperatures over 70 F (21 C).
+This shark typically prefers to inhabit regions with water temperatures reaching over 70 F (21 C).

-It also displays a fondness for specific types of habitat.
-These mainly include regions of seagrass, areas with very muddy or sandy bottoms.
-It will also, however, sometimes live in shallow bays and estuaries.
+This marvel of Naure and evolution also displays a fondness for specific types of habitat.
+These mainly include seagrass, areas with very muddy or sandy bottoms.
+It also, however, sometimes lives in shallow bays and estuaries.
 In these regions, though, it prefers the presence of seagrass.

-Most commonly, the Bonnethead Shark travels in small groups.
+Most commonly, the Bonnethead Shark travels in moderately small groups.
 These generally number no more than 1 individual, except during migrations.
-At this time, they may be found in groups of hundreds or even thousands.
-Females prefer very shallow water for birthing.
+At this time, they may be found in groups of hundreds or occasionally even thousands.
+Females usually prefer very shallow water for birthing.

 This species stands apart from all other known sharks in one surprising way.
-This occurs despite being the smallest of its kind.
-That’s because all other known sharks feed entirely as carnivores.
+This occurs despite being the smallest of its kind, proving Nature has no care for such matters.
+That’s because all other sharks feed entirely as carnivores.
 This species, though, is an omnivore, occasionally eating seagrass.

 Species Sharing Its Range

-Check out our other articles on Earth’s Many Magical Moths, Wood Frog, Victoria Falls, Chinese Mantis, Cypripedium calceolus, Swift Fox, Pesquet’s Parrot, Rainbow Snake
+Check out our other articles on Earth’s Many Magical Moths, Wood Frog, Victoria Falls, Chinese Mantis, Cypripedium calceolus, Swift Fox, Pesquet’s Parrot, Little Auk, Rainbow Snake

 Leave a Reply